-If you’d like to try growing carnations, starting with seeds is one of the best options.
+If you’d like to try growing carnations (Dianthus), starting with seeds is one of the best options, in my experience.
 This will allow you to grow many different types of carnations and give you the satisfaction of seeing these plants go from seed to flower.
 In this guide, I’ll share my essential tips and experience of how to grow carnation flowers from seed.

 Selecting Carnation Seeds